EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration

 \subsubsection{Metric Explorer Panel (\textbf{DG1, DG2})}

-This panel recommends relevant evaluation metrics and related literature while enabling users to explore additional metrics through both list-view and graph-view interactions, helping them formulate a comprehensive evaluation plan.
+This panel recommends relevant evaluation metrics and related literature while enabling users to explore additional metrics through both a list-view and graph-view interactions, helping them formulate a comprehensive evaluation plan.
+See Figure \ref{journey3} for \textbf{User Journey 3}.

 Prior literature has highlighted that users are often excluded from the process of defining evaluation criteria for a system, with most participants consulted only at the end of the design process to assess the system's effects, rather than being actively involved in setting these criteria.
-This exclusion contradicts the goal of democratizing the design process \cite{bossen2016evaluation, zheng2023begin}.
-Inspired by this challenge, we propose a metric recommendation feature that introduces UX evaluation metrics into design materials as a design or evaluation input.
+This exclusion contradicts the goal of democratizing the design process, which seeks to empower all stakeholders to contribute meaningfully throughout the design life-cycle \cite{bossen2016evaluation, zheng2023begin}.
+Inspired by this challenge, we propose a metric recommendation feature that integrates UX evaluation metrics into design materials as inputs for design or evaluation.
 Given that graph-based interaction is a commonly used and effective approach for recommendation systems \cite{ali2020graph}, we propose incorporating a graph-view alongside the traditional list-view.
-This graph-view will allow users to visualize UX metrics and their correlating metrics, fostering inspiration and enabling more informed filtering and selection of metrics.
+This graph-view will allow users to visualize UX metrics and their related metrics, fostering inspiration and enabling more informed filtering and selection of metrics.
 Furthermore, prior literature outlines various methods for collecting metrics, such as system logs, surveys, and interviews \cite{zheng2022ux}.
 To enhance user understanding, we will provide context and examples of how these metrics have been derived and applied.